-From the 1st April 2019 to 31st March 2020 the following income has been received from the 56 Penalty Charge Notices issued by the Road Safety vehicle.
+From the 1st April 2021 to 31st March 2022 there have been 120 Penalty Charge Notices issued by the Road Safety.

 The Council have recorded an increase in compliance for School Keep Clears and bus stop parking which shows the effectiveness of the scheme and the improved road safety for all highway users.